pranavsangal1247/customer-onboarding-data-capture/README.md

 This project provided practical experience in designing and implementing an end-to-end RPA workflow involving multiple applications and data sources.

 It demonstrates how UiPath can be used to automate repetitive business processes while maintaining structured workflows and handling application-level challenges.

+⚠️ Disclaimer

+This project was developed as part of an RPA learning project using a demo CRM application.

+The CRM application itself is not included in this repository because it is a third-party application.

+The included customer data is dummy/sample data created for demonstration purposes only.